Kymorphia/gi-d/README.md

 These are basic commands which are used for general use cases.

-* **-d, --defs**: Add a path to a directory of gi-d binding definition files or a single file.
+* **-d, --defs**: Add a path to a directory of giD binding definition files or a single file.
 Option is required and can be specified multiple times.
 * **-g, --gir-path**: Add a path to the GIR search path.
 This option is required and can be specified multiple times.
 * **--log-level**: Set the output log level.
 Can be one of: all, trace, info, warning, error, critical, fatal, or off.
   The default value is **warning**.
 A value of **info** can be used to display useful information about automatic binding decisions,